HYTHE, SOUTHAMPTON - things to know

 Hythe has the oldest pier train in the World.
 You can take a ride on this little electric train along Hythe’s historic pier, which is over 130 years old and at the end of the pier, catch the passenger ferry to Southampton past the cruise ships moored at the terminals most days

-Eateries abound; two in particular are situated on Hythe Marina - 'The Galley' and 'The Boathouse' which offer menus of a very high standard.
-'Seashells' restaurant with its spectacular views across Southampton water.
-There is also the 'Thai Corner' Restaurant well known for its quality cuisine.
+Eateries abound; - 'Seashells' restaurant with its spectacular views across Southampton water.
+'The Boathouse' which offer menus of a very high standard on the Marina.
+There is also the 'Thai Corner' Restaurant well known for its quality cuisine and the Amalfi Italian is excellent with fantastic reviews.
 A local favourite is Philpotts traditional fish and chips on the promenade with its raised boardwalk and there is ample seating to sit and enjoy the scenery

 During the Summer months The Open Top Bus taking tours of the New Forest, passes by the front door of 'Greentrees'.
 Beaulieu (Motor Museum), Exbury Gardens, Butlers Hard and the New Forest Wildlife Park are all within a 15 minute drive of the house